 You’ll find these financing programs in either the secured or unsecured form.
 Secured loans are those you need a collateral or guarantor (also known as co-signor) for.

 Unsecured loans, which you may have heard others call signature loans, often have less strict standards.
 Note, however, that most lending institutions, particularly banks and credit unions, require their borrowers to still have good credit history and creditworthiness.
-Failure to meet such conditions often leads to loan rejections.
+Failure to meet such conditions often leads to loan rejections, and force you into even higher cost products like payday loans no credit check.

 Because personal loans often involve a hefty sum of money, paying it back takes time.
 As such, you’d have to repay them through installments over an agreed-upon term.
 The term refers to the length of time you need to make the repayments.